 10 Chart Types

-Charts are used to visualize data and to compare numbers easily.
-Excel has a wide variety of chart types.
-Which type can best be used in which situation is not discussed here.
+Charts are used to visualize data and easily compare numbers.
+Excel offers a wide variety of chart types.
+This section does not discuss which type is best suited for each situation.

-Despite a large number of chart types, there are essentially only a limited number of basic types.
+Despite the large number of chart types, there are essentially only a limited number of basic types.

-All these basic types have many variants so you can get confused quickly at first.
-It is important to choose a good chart type for visualizing the data.
+All these basic types have many variants, which can initially cause confusion.
+Choosing a good chart type for visualizing data is important.
 Ask yourself questions like:

 - What facts are being compared?